AlexYegupov/vite-ssr-demo/demos/f--cloudflare--rr-hono/docs/specification.md

 ### Home

-Landing page showcasing technology stack, interactive demo cards with hover effects and staggered animations, and roadmap overview.
+Landing page showcasing technology stack, interactive demo cards with hover effects and staggered animations, roadmap overview, source code link to GitHub repository, and footer with copyright information.
 Cards lift and scale on hover with smooth transitions.
+GitHub link opens in new tab with security attributes.

 ```
 ┌────────────────────────────────────────────────────────────────────────────┐